augustjohnson/bos/docs/basics.md

 **Charisma** - Deception - Intimidation - Performance - Persuasion

-### Classic Weapons
-All of the original DND weapons exist, and a few are still in practice.
-The following weapons are common enough to be available with minimal effort by the purchaser.

-*Simple Melee Weapons*
-* Dagger
-* Club
-* Greatclub
-* Boarding Axe (Handaxe, with a pick on the back for piercing damage)

-*Simple Ranged Weapons*
-* Crossbow, light

-*Martial Melee Weapons*
-* Utility Axe (Battleaxe, with a pick on the back for piercing damage)
-* Rapier
-* Maul
-* Shortsword

-*Martial Ranged Weapons*
-* Compound Bow (Longbow)
-* Net
-* Crossbow, hand
-* Crossbow, heavy

-### Modern Weapons
-The following weapons are also available, and offer a modern approach to combat.

-*Simple Melee Weapons*
-* Stun Baton

-*Simple Ranged Weapons*
-* Beam Pistol
-* Projectile Pistol
-* Grapple Launcher

-*Martial Melee Weapons*
-* Catch Pole
-* Garrote Wire
-* Cutting Torch

-*Martial Ranged Weapons*
-* Beam Rifle
-* Projectile Rifle
-* Cannister Launcher
-* Foam Shooter

 ### Planes
 In most cases, you can simply replace the word "plane of existence" with "planet".